MHDBST/StockIndexPredictionSystem/README.md

 In this project, I use one parametric and one non-parametric method for predicting the Value at Risk (VaR) of Iran Bourse data between 2009 to 2014.
-The implementation is done using Matlab.
+The implementation is done using Python.

 1.